Cultural Heritage Photographer

 In 2019 I will have been working in photography for 30 years – I’m just happy to still be here, working in the medium that I love.
 I’ve ridden all of the technological changes through this time and I’m still learning my trade, progressing with progress, seeking out new challenges, forever questioning, striving for perfection and being the biggest critic of my work.

-That happiness is obtained through the balance of commissioned work and personal work: Commissions can be for as long as years or as small as an evening, but they always challenge, have me thinking out of the box, knowing that I have a client to please, a result to obtain, a standard to achieve – I can’t afford to fail.
+That happiness is obtained through the balance of commissioned work and personal work: Commissions can be for as long as years or as small as an evening, but they always challenge, have me thinking out of the box, knowing that I have a client to please, a result to obtain, a standard to achieve that I need to obtain!
 Increasingly this work has fallen into the Cultural Heritage sector; photographing artwork, paintings and sculpture; photographing objects in museum collections, digitising historic photographic collections.
 I also find commissioned work in the Performing Arts sector; music and theatre groups predominantly.

 My personal work is where my ideas are played out and I get the chance to explore.
 Here I can fail to achieve a self-set goal with no fear, because success is ultimately obtained through trial and error.
 This work, if considered successfully realised, is often exhibited as Fine Art.
 My latest photography in this category ‘Green and Pleasant Land’ is a series of ‘straight’ images exploring the forgotten tracts of non-productive or set-aside land in lush, North Devon.